 Given that the filter comprises so many filtration media, we expected more.
 At the very least, we expected complete chlorine removal, but we didn’t even get that.
 And the fact that the filter doesn’t even slightly reduce DPBs, which are commonly found in chlorinated water supplies, means it’s failing to perform an important duty.

 Are there any exceptions here?
 Perhaps the filter could be an option if you know for certain that your water contains little-to-no DPBs but you still want an affordable solution for reducing (albeit not necessarily removing) chlorine.
-But in our opinion, it’s better to spend twice as much on the Weddell Duo, which is the only shower filter we tested to actually address DBPs effectively.
+But in our opinion, it’s better to spend twice as much on the Weddell Duo, which is the only shower filter we tested to actually address chlorine and DBPs effectively.

 Thank you for the info.
 I will be inquiring about a kitchen spigot filter in the near future.
 Thanks again.
 David Barr.